felixop8/Reactants-blog/content/blog/JavaScript-Scope/JavaScript-Scope.md

  The click handler callback doesn’t need the someReallyBigData variable at all.
 That means, after process(...) runs, the big memory-heavy data structure could be garbage collected.
 However, it’s quite likely that the JS engine will still have to keep the structure around, since the click function has a closure over the entire scope.

-Block-scopin can address this concern, making it clearer to the engine that it doesn’t need to keep someReallyBidData around.
+Block-scoping can address this concern, making it clearer to the engine that it doesn’t need to keep someReallyBidData around.

 ---